The success of a data governance program depends on two factors: Strategy and implementation.

 So, in phase 1, we bring together your business and IT teams to identify their needs and prerogatives.
 We present the consequences and pay-offs of a robust data governance program to them.

-We document the issues in the current system and the teams’ expectations from the new system, and use these insights to build a data flow diagram and a business data glossary.
+We document the issues in the current system and the teams’ expectations from the new system, and use these insights to build a data governance scope, a flow diagram and a business data glossary.

 The data flow diagram maps how data from key segments interact with each other.
 The glossary records the major data elements, their sources, the individual/team accountable for the data, and the security privileges required to access the data.